Government & Public Affairs

 Client issues don’t always require a new rule or a new law.
 Sometimes, the solution is knowing whom to call and knowing what to say.
 Down Rachlin Martin’s Government Affairs team stays abreast of changes in state agencies and their leaders.
 We match client problems with the right public resources.

 Downs Rachlin Martin’s Government Affairs team understands that the best way to engage the decision makers is to be personally involved with the things that matter.

 Working in Government.

 - John Hollar was appointed by the State Senate to serve on the Educational Opportunities Working Group.

 - Lucie Garand has served on the Homeland Security Advisory Council and Vermont’s Harassment, Hazing and Bullying Advisory Council, which provides resources and support to schools.

 - John Hollar served as mayor of Montpelier.
 He also served as chair of the Montpelier School Board from 2002 to 2010.

-- John Hollar and Joe Choquette are active members of the Montpelier Rotary Club.
+- John Hollar is an active member of the Montpelier Rotary Club.